LiorHai24/Theatre_Homework/Instructions.md

 # Popcorn Palace - Movie Theater Booking System

 ## Overview
 Popcorn Palace is a movie theater booking system that allows users to manage movies, showtimes, and bookings.
 The system supports creating and managing movies, theaters, showtimes, and handling bookings with seat validation.
+The system ensures that showtime durations match their corresponding movie durations and handles theater capacity management.

 I took it to my own personal direction with adding a theater as an object(you can see the api in this file for creation and view of the existing theaters)with number of rows, seats per row, and total capacity, getting a unique id upon creation.
 I believed it would be more realistic to have objects in the code, also implemented movies and showtime, so for a showtime object you can see all the neccessary details.